pippinbarr/cart253-2020/activities/04-dodging-covid19.md

 The idea for this activity will be to make a simple "simulation":

 _COVID-19, represented by a red circle, will move from the left side of the canvas to the right at a random y position.
 Each time it reaches the right side, it will reset to the left at a random y position.
-The player will control their own circle with the mouse position.
-If the COVID-19 circle touches the player circle, everything stops!
+The user will control their own circle with the mouse position.
+If the COVID-19 circle touches the user circle, everything stops!
 In the background we see random static for visual flair and we don't see the mouse cursor._

 As always, there are different and reasonable ways to approach this, so feel free to go your own way!
 The steps discussed below are one approach designed to use the ideas we've been seeing.